 Why is pricing here in the marketing section?
 Because it can be a great marketing tool.

-Research what people are paying for similar services in your area, and evaluate the unique benefit of the services YOU will offer in comparison to your competitors as you set your pricing.
+Research what people are paying for similar services in your area.
+Next, evaluate the unique benefit of the services YOU will offer compared to your competitors as you set your pricing.

 Do you want to establish yourself as an exclusive, luxury service, or as an affordable service for families?
 Consider your brand image as you establish the pricing for all your services, including rentals, lessons and group instruction.
 Decide whether you want to give discounts to valued clients or sell packages of services at discounted rates to encourage sales.